obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 \### Migrations, Seeders and Vite

-Next up we need to run the database migrations:
+Next up, we need to run the database migrations:

 ```bash
 ./vendor/bin/sail artisan migrate